ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 Glossaries can support copywriters with the right spelling of a term or a sentence.
 But what about the general grammar, and tone of voice?
-You'll need a guideline for these topics.
+These topics can be tackled with a guideline.
-The content of the guideline is totally up to the company and the product.
+The content of this guideline is totally up to the company and the product.
 Establishing a structure for recurring text types, and deciding how to apply grammar rules to these types can be a first step.
-Starting off with such a guideline helps, let's say to align that all checkbox labels start with a verb.
+Starting off with such a topic helps, let's say to align that all checkbox labels start with a verb.
 That's already a good move into the right direction.

 After [setting up the guideline](https://developer.epages.com/blog/language-and-localization/how-to-create-awesome-ui-texts/){:target="_blank"}, it will simplify UI text related tasks every single time, and the texts will automatically be more consistent and coherent.
-In the best case, a guideline is set up for each of the supported locales to give further guidance for the translators.
+In the best case, a guideline is set up for each of the supported locales to give further guidance to the translators.

 ## What are you doing that for?